buddha-dharma/buddha-speaks-english/README.md

 # The Buddha Speaks English
+*The available english translations of the suttas are incomprehensible.
+This is an attempt to make sense of them and translate them into english.
+This is for my personal use.
+But if they are useful to you enjoy.*

 (1) Birth, aging, death, sorrow, complaining, pain, grief and desperation cause dissatisfaction; closeness to what you don't like, separation from what you like and not getting what you want causes dissatisfaction.

 The origin of dissatisfaction is the desire that things where different — accompanied by passion, delight, desire for sensual pleasure, arising and cessation.